PKU-Alignment/omnisafe/docs/source/baserl/trpo.rst

     Two Steps For TRPO Update
     ^^^
-    (1) Compute a search direction, using a linear approximation to the objective and quadratic approximation to the constraint.
+    -  Compute a search direction, using a linear approximation to the objective and quadratic approximation to the constraint.

-    (2) Perform a line search in that direction, ensuring that we improve the nonlinear objective while satisfying the nonlinear constraint.
+    -  Perform a line search in the specified direction, ensuring both improvement of the nonlinear objective and satisfaction of the nonlinear constraint.

 .. grid:: 2